Tribhuwana Wijayatunggadewi: Reign

-According to Nagarakretagama, Gitarja came to the throne by the order of her mother Gayatri in 1329, replacing Jayanegara, who was murdered in 1328.
-A theory suspected that Gajah Mada was the mastermind behind the assassination, as Gajah Mada was the loyal and trusted advisor for Queen mother Rajapatni who sought to liberate her daughters from Jayanegara's captivity.
+According to Nagarakretagama, Princess Tya came to the throne by the order of her mother Gayatri in 1329, replacing Jayanegara, who was murdered in 1328.
+A theory suspected that Gajah Mada was the mastermind behind the assassination, as Gajah Mada was the loyal and trusted advisor for Queen Mother Rajapatni who sought to liberate her daughters from Jayanegara's captivity.
 By that time, Rajapatni Gayatri was the last surviving elder and matriarch of Majapahit royal family, and supposed to secure the throne since Jayanegara had no sons.
 But she had entered a convent, and had her daughter placed upon the throne.

-Princess Gitarja ascended to throne under her new regnal name Tribhuwannottunggadewi Jayawishnuwardhani, which means "The exalted goddess of three worlds which the glory of Vishnu radiates".
-Tribhuwana governed with the help of her spouse, Kritavardhana.
+Princess Tya ascended to throne under her new regnal name Tribhuwannottunggadewi Jayawishnuwardhani, which means "The exalted goddess of three worlds which the glory of Vishnu radiates".
+Tribhuwana governed with the help of her spouse, Kertawardhana or Kritavardhana.

 She became the mother and predecessor to Hayam Wuruk, the fourth monarch of the Majapahit empire.

 In 1331, she led the army herself to the battlefield with the help of her cousin, Adityawarman, to crush rebellion in the areas of Sadeng and Keta.
 The decision was partly to resolve the competition between Gajah Mada and Ra Kembar for the army general position to crush Sadeng.
 In 1334, she appointed Gajah Mada as her new Mahapatih (Javanese title equal to Prime Minister), and Gajah Mada proclaimed his famed Palapa oath, asserting his intention to expand the influence of the kingdom across the archipelago.
 According to Pararaton, his extraordinary vow surprised the court and state officials who attended his inauguration.
 Some of them, especially Mada's rival, Ra Kembar, laughed and mocked Mada, ridiculed him as a big-mouthed bluff with an impossible dream.
 This public humiliation enraged Gajah Mada, resulting in a duel, warranted by Tribhuwana, which led to the death of Ra Kembar and the execution of others that opposed his authority.

 With the help of Gajah Mada as prime minister, Tribhuwana pursued a massive expansion of the empire.
 In 1343 Majapahit conquered the Kingdom of Pejeng, Dalem Bedahulu and the entire island of Bali.
 Adityawarman was sent to conquer the rest of the Kingdom of Srivijaya and the Melayu Kingdom in 1347.
 He was then promoted as uparaja (lower king) of Sumatra.
 Majapahit expansion continued under the reign of Hayam Wuruk, reaching Lamuri (present-day Aceh) in the West and Wanin (Onin Peninsula, Papua) in the East.